The Great American Hoopty

 Lesson 1: Car Dealerships

 Everything you’ve heard about used car dealers is true.
 Every last word.
 There is one truth of selling used cars, and that is if you are a poor liar or cannot ignore your conscience, you cannot be a good used car dealer.
-You gotta lie to sell used cars.
-If you don’t, you will be out on the street in no time.
+You've got to lie to sell used cars.
+If you don’t, you'll be out on the street in no time.

 It took me a while to learn this one.
 I picked up this little white car that was good on gas from a little used car lot on the Westside a few years ago.